EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 ### Adding EXEC resources to control a VM and live migration

 1. Downloading scripts from GitHub repository
-1. Adding to a EXEC resource to controll a VM
+1. Adding to a EXEC resource to control a VM
 	- e.g. Resource name is *exec-VMNAME*
 	- Depends on *exec-iscsi*
 	- Replacing *start.sh* with *vm-start.pl*